-See the latest laser jammer review
+See the latest laser jammer test.

 Heard about photo lidar?
 We didn't think so.
 But it's been in service for over nearly 15 years, exported around the world by Laser Technology, Inc. and Kustom Signals, two major U.S. players in the speed-enforcement equipment business.